 The chief executive officer of the state university shall nominate to the Board for consideration, in accordance with K.S.A.
-76-716, the name of any candidate for an honorary degree at least two months before the commencement or other event at which the degree is to be conferred.
-The nomination shall include such statements or materials demonstrating that:
+76-716, the name of any candidate for an honorary degree at least two months before the commencement at which the degree is to be conferred.
+The nomination shall include such statements or materials demonstrating that the nominee's achievements and/or service are of such exceptional character as to merit the award of an honorary degree.

-- (i) the nominee's achievements and/or service are of such exceptional character as to merit the award of an honorary degree. - (ii) the honorary degree is not sought to recognize the nominee's philanthropic activity or service to the University or the State of Kansas. - (iii) the nominee has not been a faculty member, administrator, or other official associated with the University, or has been separated at least five years from the institution. - (iv) the nominee has not held a Kansas elected or appointed public office for at least five years. - (c) At the time the agenda item is submitted, the name shall not be included; however, the state university shall send the proposed nomination, statement and materials individually to Regents and the Board President and Chief Executive Officer at least four weeks before the state university sends its agenda material requests to the Board office for the Board meeting at which the nomination is to be considered.
+(c) At the time the agenda item is submitted, the name shall not be included; however, the state university shall send the proposed nomination, statement and materials individually to Regents and the President and Chief Executive Officer at the same time the state university sends its agenda material requests to the Board office for the Board meeting at which the nomination is to be considered.
 No public communication of a proposed nomination shall be made until the name is presented for consideration to the open meeting of the Board.

-No candidate for nomination shall be promised an honorary degree before the Board has acted on the nomination. - (7) "Posthumous degree" is a degree that is awarded after the death of a person when the usual requirements have not been completed.
+(7) "Posthumous degree" is a degree that is awarded after the death of a person when the usual requirements have not been completed.
 Individual institutions may award posthumous degrees consistent with an institution's degree granting authority (e.g., a regional institution normally will not award doctoral degrees).
 It is the responsibility of each institution may establish procedures that will identify and evaluate persons nominated for a posthumous degree.
-The only systemwide requirement is that, normally, the local procedures shall ascertain that the deceased was a degree-seeking student (e.g., declared major, filed plan of study). - iii.
-Degree and Program Inventory Procedures, Policies, Definitions - (1) Only programs listed in the Program Inventory may be listed as majors or publicized as degree programs offered by the institution. - (2) The program classification code as used in the NCES document: Classification of Instructional Programs shall be used as the basis of identifying degree and certificate programs at the Kansas public postsecondary education institutions. - (3) Institutions shall report their degrees conferred each year on the Higher Education General Information Survey under the same codes as in the Degree and Certificate Program Inventory. - (4) Institutions retain the choice of "major" nomenclature, but concurrence by the Board office must be obtained in the choice of the CIP code under which majors are listed.
+The only systemwide requirement is that, normally, the local procedures shall ascertain that the deceased was a degree-seeking student (e.g., declared major, filed plan of study).

+iii.
+Degree and Program Inventory Procedures, Policies, Definitions

+(1) Only programs listed in the Program Inventory may be listed as majors or publicized as degree programs offered by the institution.

+(2) The program classification code as used in the NCES document: Classification of Instructional Programs shall be used as the basis of identifying degree and certificate programs at the Kansas public postsecondary education institutions.

+(3) Institutions shall report their degrees conferred each year on the Higher Education General Information Survey under the same codes as in the Degree and Certificate Program Inventory.

+(4) Institutions retain the choice of "major" nomenclature, but concurrence by the Board office must be obtained in the choice of the CIP code under which majors are listed.

-- (5) Programs listed in the Inventory are subject to minimum degree productivity standards adopted by the Board of Regents. - (6) Additions to the Inventory require approval through the regular Board procedures for approval of new programs.
+(5) Programs listed in the Inventory are subject to minimum degree productivity standards adopted by the Board of Regents.

+(6) Additions to the Inventory require approval through the regular Board procedures for approval of new programs.